Why Semco Doesn’t Want Your Company To Be Like Semco

 Back in the early 80s, Ricardo Semler was nothing but a spoilt brat: He was the son of Antonio Curt Semler, who owned Semco, one of Brazil’s most successful manufacturing companies.

 Ricardo took over from his father while still a law school student and barely 21 years of age.
-He walked around the company, making observations and completely disapproving of how Semco worked.
+He walked around the company, making observations and completely disapproving of Semco's work structure.
 As the new boss, he had tremendous power and very little respect for conventions.

 Simply put, Ricardo had ideas for Semco’s future that were quite outrageous.